Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: Tactile sensor experiment

 \section{Tactile sensor experiment}

 Experiments were conducted to evaluate the touch sensing and bending angle estimation capabilities of the proposed EIT-based tactile sensor.
-As shown in Figure \ref{Fig6} (a), a controlled indentation test was performed using an experimental setup where the sensor was fixed horizontally, and a 15 mm diameter indenter was mounted on a computer-controlled XYZ stage.
+As shown in Figure \ref{Fig6} (a), a controlled indentation test was performed using an experimental setup where the sensor was fixed horizontally, and an indenter was mounted on a computer-controlled XYZ stage.
 The stage was programmed to move along the z-axis to apply indentation forces, which were precisely measured using an inline commercial force gauge (Sauter FH100).
-For the bending experiments, the sensor was mounted on a platform with manually adjustable angles of 0° to 60° in 10° increments, as shown in Figure \ref{Fig6} (b).
+To evaluate the sensor’s response to mechanical deformation, a bending test platform was developed, as shown in Figure \ref{Fig6} (b).
+The setup consists of a 3D-printed support structure with a mounted servo motor (ST3025, Waveshare Electronics, China) that drives a hinged mechanism to induce controlled bending of the tactile sensor.
+The sensor is fixed at both ends, and the central region is deflected by rotating the motor to predefined angles.
+The bending platform ensures repeatable and adjustable deformation, enabling systematic collection of EIT data under various bending conditions.
+The bending angle is precisely controlled via the motor, allowing synchronization between mechanical input and impedance measurement for training and validation purposes.